-Consultation is ongoing with Heritage Council of NSW / OEH in regards to salvage and reuse options for the Rudders Bond Store in accordance with CoA B34.
-CDS-JV will provide written advice to the Secretary from the Heritage Council of NSW that it is satisfied with the proposed level of salvage, prior to demolition.
+Consultation was undertaken the with Heritage Council of NSW / OEH and City of Sydney in regards to salvage and reuse options for the Rudders Bond Store in accordance with CoA B34.
+CDS-JV has provided written advice to the Secretary from the Heritage Council of NSW that it is satisfied with the proposed level of salvage, prior to demolition.
 Consultation with the relevant councils is also ongoing in relation to the salvage of other heritage items to be demolished for the project in accordance with CoA B35.
+Consultation regarding reuse is continuing, particularly through the urban design process.
 Ongoing consultation with councils and other stakeholders will be undertaken for particular heritage issues as required by the CoA and REMMs and as described below.